Sparkledge/react-frontend/README.md

 ### styled
 This directory contains all of the files that are used to built the application GUI with the `styled-components` library.
 The structure should be created exactly like the components directory in order to not make the project hard-to-read.
 If needed, code meant for `components/helperComponents` components can be stored in a files placed in `styled/subcomponents`.
 The directory consists of `main.tsx` file and two subdirectories: `subpages` and `subcomponents`.
 In the `main.tsx` file, all of the graphical interface is configured in two JSON objects: `LightMode` and `DarkMode`, which are used accordingly to the graphical mode chosen by the user.
 Also, the MainContainer section and the main preloader are defined in this file.
+## Public directory
+In the `public` directory, the files responsible for displaying the application (`index.html` file and `<div id="root"></div>` DOM element) and converting the Sparkledge to PWA (progressive web application), which makes it possible to use Sparkledge on mobile devices just like a regular mobile application.
+The files `serviceWorker.js`, `offline.html` and `manifest.json` are responsible for correct functioning of PWA.
+The `_redirects` file is there in order to prevent certain Netlify hosting platform errors.

 ## Summing up
 If you need any additional informations, contact [Szymon Kupisz](https://github.com/SKupisz/ "Szymon Kupisz") or write to us on [kontakt@sparkledge.pl](mailto:kontakt@sparkledge.pl "kontakt@sparkledge.pl")